-The Director of Security and Safety makes a formal written request every year to all law enforcement agencies that have jurisdiction surrounding the five campus locations and the Downtown location.
+The Director of Security and Safety makes a formal written request every year to all law enforcement agencies that have jurisdiction surrounding the College's Clery Geography.

 Section 5: The Daily Crime Log

 Any institution, regardless of whether it's public or private, that has a security department, must create, maintain and make available a daily crime log.
 The purpose of the daily crime log is to record all criminal incidents and alleged criminal incidents that are reported to the campus security department.
 The crime log differs from other disclosure requirements in some important ways: